YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction

 \subsubsection{Effectiveness of PGFE}

 To validate the effectiveness of PGFE, we conducted corresponding ablation experiments.
-As shown in the table, the PGFE module improves the mAP50 from 75.1\% to 78.3\%, an increase of 3.2\%, and the mAP50:95 from 53.3\% to 55.5\%, an increase of 2.2\%.
-When PGFE and HRFM-TOD are combined, the mAP50 increases by 4.4\%, and the mAP50:95 increases by 5.8\%.
+As shown in Tab. \ref{table_ablation_1}, the PGFE module improves the mAP50 from 75.1\% to 78.3\%, an increase of 3.2\%, and the mAP50:95 from 53.3\% to 55.5\%, an increase of 2.2\%.
+When PGFE and HRFM-SOD are combined, the mAP50 increases by 4.4\%, and the mAP50:95 increases by 5.8\%.
 The experiments demonstrate that the PGFE module plays a positive role in improving the model's detection accuracy and makes the largest contribution to accuracy improvement among several modules.
 Although the FPS decreased after introducing PGFE, from 100.0 in the baseline to 74.1, it still meets the requirements for autonomous driving and driver assistance systems.
 Therefore, PGFE achieves significant nighttime detection gains at an acceptable computational cost, making it valuable for practical deployment.

 PGFE is not a traditional pixel-level image enhancement network but a feature-level enhancement module.
 Therefore, evaluating the enhancement performance of PGFE cannot rely on traditional image enhancement metrics.
 We output features with and without PGFE, and visualized the 64-channel feature map.
 As shown in Fig. \ref{wo_pgfe}, the feature map with PGFE clearly shows sharper edges, better contrast between light and dark, and some contours that were hidden in the darkness becoming visible.
 This experiment further proves that PGFE can improve image quality.
 Additionally, we conducted experiments with different parameter settings in the formula.
 As shown in Tab. \ref{table_ablation_2_1} and Tab. \ref{table_ablation_2_2}, the model performs best when $\gamma$ and $\delta$ are set to 2 and 2.5, respectively.
 The experimental range of values is set empirically to be between 1 and 3.